elixir-cldr/cldr/README.md

 Tests are run on Elixir 1.5 and later.  `Cldr` will not run on Elixir versions before 1.5.

-### Updating the CDLR data repository if installing from Github
+### Updating the CLDR data repository if installing from Github

 The CLDR data is maintained in [JSON format by the Unicode Consortium](https://github.com/unicode-cldr/cldr-json).
 The appropriate content is maintained as submodules in the `data` directory of this `Cldr` repository.